twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-2-establishing-of-mindfulness%zh.rst

 With the undesirable and unpleasant objects, discontent arises.
 Contemplating with ātāpī, sampajāna and sati, and these hindrances cannot arise or like or dislike cannot arise.
 Contemplating feelings, minds and dhammas are also in the same way.
 In the introduction of the satipaṭṭhāna sutta, the Buddha gave the general outline.

-The reason behind the four objects of satipaṭṭhāna is relating to the abandoning of 12 inversions or distortions (vipallāsa) with the body contemplation to see the body nature of without beauty or unattractiveness (asubha).
+The reason behind the four objects of satipaṭṭhāna is relating to the abandoning of 12 inversions or distortions (vipallāsa), with the body contemplation to see the body nature of no beauty, unattractive or repulsive (asubha).
 To see the feelings as dukkha.
 To see the mind as inconstant (anicca).
 And to see the dhammas as not-self (anatta).

 And then, distorted knowledge will not arise.
 In Buddhist meditation, there are two ways to Nibbāna; start from samatha practice to insight and start with insight (samatha yānika and vipassanā yānika).
 Among yogis, there are three characters; wisdom, craving and view.
 These can be divided into weak and strong characters.